There had to be a way to get out of this forest.

 “Altera, you just gave me an idea.
 Let’s go to the ground floor.”

 Eric ran out of the room.
 Altera whistled to Ragna and told her to follow.
 They ran downstairs to the ground floor, where Eric told Ragna to wave her hands alongside the end of the stairs.
 Next to the third stag statue, emerged a clicking sound, and the floor opened, revealing that the staircase reached further down.

 “Something was bugging me,” said Eric.
 “The tower has a numerical motive.
 Everything is divided by three.
 Three prisoners per jail.
 Three sections within the tower, and so on.
 The one exception was the floors.
 There were twenty.
 Seven, seven and then six.
 It was also strange that there was no facility in case of an emergency.
 If the inhabitants of this temple had something important, they would hide it somewhere.
 So, I thought that the first section would have seven floors as well.
 There being a hidden cellar made the most sense.”

 “But how did you know it was here at this spot?”

 “Remember how you complained about the staircase earlier?
 It didn’t end abruptly because of a mistake.
 The staircase goes further, and the plateau cut it off in the middle.”

 “Let’s go down.”
 Altera drew her weapon.
 She and Eric put on Eric’s bandanas, while Ragna protected herself from any potential lethal gases that could have developed over the millennia, with her mouth mask.

+Ragna gulped.
 That wasn’t reassuring at all.
 Hopefully, that was not an actual prophecy.
-She wiped over the door.
-It opened and revealed a large corridor with more doors.
+She wiped over the door, and it opened, revealing a large corridor with more doors.
 She went to the first one and swiped it open.
 Ragna fell on her knees.
 She screamed and backed away from the room.